pipeops-dev/pipeops-docs/docs/user-guides/deployment-path/on-cloud-provider.md

 ---Attach Image

+Once you've selected your desired plan, PipeOps will automatically check if your credit balance covers the cost.
+If your credits are sufficient and you opt to use them, the transaction will be deducted from your credit balance without any additional charges.

+However, if you don't have enough credits for your desired plan, you'll be directed to a payment portal where you can make the necessary payment to access seamless deployments with PipeOps.

-### Step 7: Proceed
+### Step 3: Proceed

-1. With the "Account Connected" confirmation, click on the **Proceed** button to move to the next steps in the setup process.
+After successfully subscribing to a plan, you'll receive a confirmation stating "Congratulations!
+Your subscription is active."
+Click on the **Done** button to proceed to the next steps in the setup process.